w181496/CTF/seccon2017-qual/sqlsrf/README.md

 `Yes!Kusomon!!`

 After login, there is an wget functionality.

 Because the problem description, we know that wget can be used to forge smtp to send a mail.
+(CRLF injection)

 The final payload: